 This pub is conveniently situated one mile North of Tavistock, on the A386.
-The simply furnished bar has underfloor heating and two wood burners.
+The simply furnished bar has underfloor heating and two wood burners and comfy seating.
 There is a conservatory off the bar offering further space for diners, with access to a small enclosed courtyard.
-The upstairs games / family room has a pool table and children's entertainment.
-The two regular beers are supplemented by up to two changing guest beers.
-As you would expect, Trout features regularly on the locally sourced food menu.
+The upstairs games/ family/ function room has a pool table and children's entertainment.
+The pub has had a new licensee since July 2019 and the 4 hand pulls now dispense 3 changing ales and a real cider.

 - Union Inn

 Traditional pub in the town centre with a bunkhouse aimed at cyclists and walkers (www.tavistockbunkhouse.co.uk for more details), with a drying room, bike wash down and secure cycle storage.
 Two South West ales are usually available.
 Food is served all day, with breakfast available from 0900-1600 on Saturday and Sunday.
 Good value Sunday roast.

 - Bedford Hotel 1 Plymouth Road Tavistock PL19 8BB ku.oc.letoh-drofdeb@seriuqne(01822) 613221